 SpringBar Highline Canvas Tent

-SpringBar offers the crème de la crème of canvas tents, and the Highline is arguably one of the most perfect tents out there.
+SpringBar offers the crème de la crème of canvas tents, and the Highline is arguably one of the best tents out there.
 It is a structured, spacious tent with dimensions of 10’ by 10’ by 6’6” and an extendable porch roof.
 It has a couple of windows and two doors!

 SpringBar always provides the highest-quality materials and composes them exceptionally well.
-The Highline is made up of duck canvas treated to repel water, mildew, and mold.
+The Highline is made of duck canvas treated to repel water, mildew, and mold.
 It has a waterproof vinyl floor, galvanized steel poles, zinc plated spring rods, and steel mail stakes.
 If the heavy-duty materials weren’t enough, the lifestyle warranty would surely seal the deal.

 Get it for $599.00: Springbar.com